simonw 5 months ago

 Specifically the punishment should include mandatory jail time and permanent ban from jobs where they have any form of authority over others including management, teaching, and all government positions.

-• 1659447091 an hour ago
+• 1659447091 5 months ago

 > It seems there should be severe penalties for "power tripping" (aka misuse of authority and databases for special purposes)